Modern languages

 Work experience

 Many modern language degrees offer a year studying or working abroad.
+If you choose to study abroad many universities will have partner institutions in those countries that offer courses that help you gain experiences of other cultures.
 If you choose to undertake a work placement during this year, try to find one in a career that you're interested in and take the opportunity to develop skills specific to that job, as well as your proficiency in the language.

 Any time you can spend abroad perfecting your language skills will be helpful, and you may be able to find a temporary job that allows you to do this.
 Teaching English or working in the tourism sector can be good options.

-If your aim is to move into translating or interpreting, you may want to carry out some work on a voluntary basis in order to build up a portfolio of experience.
+If your aim is to move into translating, interpreting or diplomacy you may want to carry out some work on a voluntary basis in order to build up a portfolio of experience.

 Search for placements and find out more about work experience and internships and self-employment.